No Tags Found!

-Some times it so happens that senior leaders are too busy in their core work that they don't find time to take interviews specially when it's for entry level GETs.
-The issues are that taking interviews are neither linked to their KRAs and nor there is monetary incentive for it.
-Hence no motivation for senior leaders to travel distance to take interviews.
-So how to address this challenge.
+Sometimes, it so happens that senior leaders are too busy with their core work that they don't find time to conduct interviews, especially when it's for entry-level Graduate Engineer Trainees (GETs).
+The issue is that conducting interviews is neither linked to their Key Result Areas (KRAs) nor is there a monetary incentive for it.
+Consequently, there is no motivation for senior leaders to travel the distance to conduct interviews.
+How can we address this challenge?

 From India, undefined